VijayMayhul/MongoDB-Task1/README.md

 # MongoDB-Task1

-It has Guvi-Zen class Roadmap session: Day-33 and Database : Day-1 Task.
-In this task, I worked on various Mysql queries which helped me to understand how the relational database works.
+It has Guvi-Zen class Roadmap session: Day-35 and Database : MongoDB : Day-3 Tasks.
+In this task, I learn to basic MongoDB Queries.

 ## Lessons Learned